LEARN TO SPOT ROOMMATES WITH MENTAL ILLNESS BEFORE MONEY CHANGES HANDS!

 When I did come to Florida to visit her, she was cold, mean, crabby and didn't care what I had to say or show her.
 Then on the very last night I'd be there, she'd warm up to me and stay up all night talking about when we were little or about our family.
 But even that faded away as we aged.

 I realize this story is not about her and I. It's not about the rejection my mom, brothers and sister piled on me, it is about coming out to California to meet and marry my dream to be involved in writing or acting, anything that would let me use my gifts to my best ability.
 It saddens me to start up the story again.

-One more footnote, I also got my own guitar thanks to Donald's partner Marco Vierra, who overheard my request to Donald for an acoustic guitar.
+One more footnote, I also got my own guitar thanks to our trustee's partner Marco Vierra, who overheard my request to Donald for an acoustic guitar.
 He said he'd think about it.
 I left the office.
 Then as soon as I drove into the ritzy driveway of a Colonial Home where my mom moved us to after my dad died, there was a message to return to Donald's office, which I did.
 A guitar case sat on his desk with a note for me.
 I took the guitar back to our nice 4 bedroom home in the same town we'd moved too before from the beginning of my dad's demise.

 Being a New York City transplant gave me a false confidence, as soon as my plane touched down and I spotted James waiting for me at the gate.
 I knew he was not an easy person to deal with due to a big ego and a easy life of wealth and opportunities most didn't get.
 He looked like the true movie mogul and as we made our way to the parking garage after picking up my two huge bags, I saw a black guy walking over to the baggage claim area.